BYUCS452F2019/fit-journey/README.md

 2. Decide on front-end architecture
 3. Get off the ground and deploy to production as fast as possible
 4. Test-driven development

+## Legal Details

+If we get far enough, make an LLC